manuelbirlo/POV_Surgery/README.md

 ```

 ## Project structure
 Please register yourself at [SMPL-X](https://smpl-x.is.tue.mpg.de/login.php) and [MANO](https://mano.is.tue.mpg.de/login.php) to use their dependencies.
 Please read and accept their liscenses to use SMPL-X and MANO models.
 There are different versions of manopth.
 We have included the implementation of [mano](https://github.com/otaheri/MANO) in our repo already.

-Then please download the data.zip from [POV-Surgery](https://drive.google.com/drive/folders/1nSDig2cEHscCPgG10-VcSW3Q1zKge4tP?usp=drive_link), unzip it and put in the POV_Surgery folder.
+Then please download the data.zip from the google drive folder of the original POV-Surgery project ([POV-Surgery](https://drive.google.com/drive/folders/1nSDig2cEHscCPgG10-VcSW3Q1zKge4tP?usp=drive_link)), unzip it and put in the POV_Surgery folder.
 We have prepared all the dependencies required and the final structure should look like this:

 ```bash
     POV_Surgery